 As well as this page, we advertise all of our vacancies on the main UCL website jobs page: Jobs at UCL.
 You’ll also find information on the UCL website about what it is like to work at the university, as well as details of our recruitment policies.

 Our department holds an Athena SWAN Bronze award, in recognition of our commitment to advancing gender equality.
 We particularly welcome applications from black and minority ethnic candidates as they are under-represented within UCL at this level.

-This appointment is subject to UCL Terms and Conditions of Service for Research and Support Staff.
+These appointment is subject to UCL Terms and Conditions of Service for Research and Support Staff.